 Storage ottomans are great for a dorm room because they can be pulled up to the desk area to sit on instead of having those big bulky chairs.
 They also are great for storing shoes, or cleaning supplies, or towels, or anything else that needs to be easily accessible.

 Artwork is a must in a dorm room to cover up all of the ugly cinder block wall space.
-We went with a large painting in the middle of the two beds and above the refrigerator cabinet and then other picture collages and an abstract face painting.
-My daughter had fun creating picture collages for her and her roommate to bring a little bit of their personality to the space.
+We went with a large painting in the middle of the two beds and above the refrigerator cabinet.
+I had this large painting I found from TJMaxx and my best friend, Laine, painted over this one using the colors we used for the dorm room since the size worked.
+We also added other picture collages and an abstract face painting, also painted by Laine.
+My daughter had fun creating picture collages for her and her roommate to bring a little bit of their personality to the space. * A little money saving tip on artwork would be to look for someone on etsy.
+Their prices are usually more reasonable and they can usually take on commission pieces.
+Or, if you’re wanting to DIY your artwork, find an already framed canvas like I did at places like TJMaxx, HomeGoods, Target, or even a Goodwill and paint over it using your custom dorm room colors and have fun with it!

 These are used to house that ugly dorm room mini fridge and microwave combo.
 They come in different sizes so you’ll need to figure out where this piece will go in the dorm and what the exact measurements are of what you want it to house.
 You can get them from several different vendors and places online for prices that range between $600-$1000.
 I chose to have one custom made by a family member who does woodwork to save some money.
 Any local person that builds cabinets could build one for you also, and you might come out cheaper that way.
 We went this way also because we needed custom measurements to be able to have a refrigerator cabinet and still keep the beds long ways along the wall to maximize the dorm’s open space.
 It ended up costing us a little over $300 to have it built and then I had a piece of mirror cut for the top and added the knobs.